 Just shy of 30 liters, the Rise Lite is modest in size for a backcountry ski pack. but I have been able to pack all of the essentials for a solid day of ski touring in the Rise Lite – shovel, probe, skins, 2x layers, thermos, spare gloves, goggles, hat, food, small repair/first-aid, radio, etc without even trying to limit my normal day touring load.
-That said, I have a knack for packing reasonably light and 28-liters could be on the small side for some skiers.
+That said, I have a knack for packing reasonably light and 28-liters could be on the small side for some skiers. check out our backcountry ski packing list

 What sets the Rise Lite apart from similar top-loading backcountry ski packs is its overall weight.
 At 1150 grams (about 2.5 lb), it may not win any ultra-light awards, but it weighs between 250 and 450 grams (0.5-1.0 lb) less than many similar sized packs.
 And who is going to complain about less weight on their back – not me.

 It’s modest 28-liter size may not extend into the overnight range, satisfy a gear hog, ski guide or avalanche pro who needs more volume for safety gear, however it packs a very functional load for a wide range of winter and spring ski pursuits for us mere mortals.
 It also features a modest price tag at $150 and Deuter makes a women’s specific edition designed to better accommodate woman’s torso and body shape.